thomas10011/MetaTrans/README.md

 # MetaTrans

+> [!NOTE]
+> Since most of the codes in this repository has been integrate into the main repository, it's currently in archive status.

 ## How to BUILD && RUN
 1. Clone llvm project.
 2. Clone code into `llvm-project/llvm/lib/Transforms/`, so the full relative path should be `llvm-project/llvm/lib/Transforms/MetaTrans`.